 If you have Adsense approved blog or website, you can’t buy traffic as per the Adsense norms.
 However, you can promote your website on social media platforms like Facebook, Pinterest, Stumbleupon.

-You are also allowed to make your own ads but it should not look exactly like a part of the content.
+You can make your own ads but it should not look exactly like a part of the content.

 This section refers to some other facts to consider to avoid banning your Adsense account.